 LFAS and its Advisory Representatives may include mutual funds and exchange traded funds, (ETFs) in asset management strategies.
 LFAS's general policy is to purchase institutional share classes of those mutual funds that may be selected for a client's portfolio.
 The institutional share class generally has the lowest expense ratio and are less costly for a client to hold than Class A shares or other share classes that are eligible for purchase in an advisory account.
 The expense ratio is the annual fee that all mutual funds or ETFs charge their shareholders.
 It expresses the percentage of the assets deducted each fiscal year for fund expenses, including 12b-1 fees, management fees, administrative fees, operating costs, and all other asset-based costs incurred by the fund.
 Some fund families offer different classes of the same fund and one share class may have a lower expense ratio than another share class.
 The expenses come from the client assets which could impact the client's account performance.
 Mutual fund expense ratios are in addition to our fee and we do not receive any portion of these charges.
 Mutual funds that offer institutional share classes, advisory share classes and other share classes with lower expense ratios are available to investors who meet specific eligibility requirements that are described in the mutual fund's prospectus or its statement of additional information.
 These eligibility requirements include, but may not be limited to, investments meeting certain minimum dollar amounts and accounts that the fund considers qualified fee-based programs.
-If an institutional share class is not available for the mutual fund.
+If an institutional share class is not available for the mutual fund selected, the adviser will endeavor to purchase the least expensive share class available for that particular mutual fund.
 However, the lowest-cost mutual fund share class for a particular fund may not be offered or available through specific types of LFAS program accounts.
 Clients should never assume that they will be invested in the share class with the lowest possible expense ratio or cost.